Plan. Achieve.

 Generative AI and related workshops

 For the annual Generative artificial intelligence (GenAI) for text and image poses challenges and opportunities for teaching and learning.
-During October, join UConn faculty, students, and staff who are thinking about GenAI risks and benefits for college students, now and in the future.
+Join UConn faculty, students, and staff who are thinking about GenAI risks and benefits for college students, now and in the future.
 Sessions explore practical uses, limitations, and ethical implications.
 Learn More

 Please Save the Date